 metadata(m6AOmics)[[1]]

-To access the individual integration results in Genomic Ranges file format, please download the corresponding R object from the corresponding column.
-As an illustration, here we use the positive integration results between GLORI and eTAM-seq.
+As an illustration, here we load the OV sites between GLORI and eTAM-seq.
 First, load the GenomicRanges packages and read the file into R:

 suppressWarnings(suppressPackageStartupMessages(library(GenomicRanges)))